stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

   await expect(page.getByText('welcome')).toBeVisible();
 });
 ```
-## For the fancy: visual regression assertions

-TODO

 ## Assertion essentials

+There are some core things to know about assertions.
 ### Configurable timeouts

-Async assertions have a timeout config option if things take longer.
+Web-first assertions have a timeout config option if things take longer.

 ```javascript
 await expect(page.getByText('welcome')).toBeVisible({timeout: 10_000})
 ```

 > **Note**
-> The default timeout is 5s and can be changed in your Playwright config under `expect.timeout`.
+> The default timeout is 5s and can be changed on a project basis in your Playwright config under `expect.timeout`.

 ### Soft assertions